ebelious/Self-Hosted/SOC-Stack.md

 ```
 Add these to `/etc/graylog/server/server.conf` in their respective places `elasticsearch_hosts`

-While we are in here we will also place the server IP address in the HTTPS configuration section
+While we are here we will also place the server IP address in the HTTPS configuration section
 ```
 elasticsearch_hosts = https://USER:PASSWORD@127.0.0.1:9200
 ```